-MAJESTIC YANGTZE TOUR INCLUSIONS:
+WONDERS OF CHINA TOUR INCLUSIONS:

 - Return international economy flights, taxes and current fuel surcharges (unless a land only option is selected)

 - All accommodation

 - All meals

 - All sightseeing and entrance fees

 - All transportation and transfers

 - English speaking National Escort (if your group is 10 or more passengers) and Local Guides

+- Visa fees for New Zealand passport holders

 - Specialist advice from our experienced travel consultants

 - Comprehensive travel guides

-- Safe and secure with IATA

-The only thing you may have to pay for in personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late check out and other items not specified on the itinerary.
+The only thing you may have to pay for is personal expenditure e.g. drinks, optional excursions or shows, insurance of any kind, customary tipping, early check in or late check out and other items not specified on the itinerary.